nzhul/react-playground/Reactivities/client-app/README.md

 This is better readme file.
+(US105 change)